 In your response, describe a situation from your own experience, explaining your method of delivering feedback, especially if you follow a specific formula for constructive criticism.

 [Y]ou might explain that your management style is dynamic because you adapt to the project at hand and the goals of the company, while always staying true to certain core principles involving respect, intellectual honesty, and professionalism.

 8. Do you consider yourself to be an organized person?

 9. How would your coworkers describe you?
-How would your direct reports describe you?
+How would your direct reports describe your management style?

-These are a couple of tough manager interview questions, but they do come up often in these types of interviews.
-These questions are designed to see how well you relate to your peers, as well as those who work for you.
-The best way to answer this question is to be positive, but sincere.
-Your answer is a great opportunity to speak about your strengths as a manager, so be sure to talk about the characteristics that make you an excellent manager.
-Avoid sounding absolutely perfect, though, as your interviewer will think that you are making up everything!
+These are a couple of tricky manager interview questions, but they do come up often in these types of interviews.
+They’re designed to see how well you relate to your peers, as well as those who work for you.

 10. Are you a risk taker?